 CHWS makes its contribution to the Division’s goals by offering primary health care, individual, couples and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.

-"Counseling, Health and Wellness Services (CHWS) helps University of Puget Sound students achieve their intellectual, social, and emotional potential by offering professional psychological and primary health care.
-These services are integrated, individualized, and aspire to the highest standards.
-CHWS facilitates student development by emphasizing prevention strategies in addition to the treatment of existing conditions and the provision of acute care.
-Consequently, students develop skills that foster lifelong health: The knowledge and confidence to be one's own health care advocate and the ability to function effectively as an individual and as part of a community."
+Our staff members help University of Puget Sound students achieve their intellectual, social, emotional and physical health potential through integrated psychological and primary health care.
+These services are individualized and aspire to the highest standards.
+We enhance student development by emphasizing prevention strategies in addition to the treatment of existing conditions and the provision of acute care.
+Our services facilitate development of skills that foster lifelong health, the knowledge and confidence to be one's own health care advocate, and the ability to function effectively as an individual and as part of a community.